Publication

 Background

 Non-small cell lung cancer (NSCLC) is the most common subtype of lung cancer.
 Driver mutations in epidermal growth factor receptor (EGFR), which occur in ∼10-15% of NSCLC, can be targeted by specific therapies.
 Real-world data can provide valuable information regarding the prevalence of these mutations, including their subtypes.
-However, despite comprehensive data availability in the Dutch Pathology Registry (Palga), manual extraction of EGFR mutation status from narrative pathology reports is time-consuming.
+However, despite comprehensive data availability in the Dutch Pathology Registry (PALGA), manual extraction of EGFR mutation status from narrative pathology reports is time-consuming.
 Therefore, we used machine learning and natural language processing (NLP) to identify pathology reports that state the presence of an EGFR mutation.

 Conclusions